encord-team/encord-active/docs/docs/cli/metric-management.md

 encord-active metric add /path/to/module.py
 ```

-You can also add specific metrics by their title:
+You can also add specific metrics by using their title:
 ```shell
 encord-active metric add /path/to/module.py "Metric Title" "Another Metric Title"
 ```